 I listened to just a little of the EXTRAS tracking, but Julie Christie indicated that she got involved with this film because of the wonderful dialogue of actress Sarah Polley, and because of the friendship they had developed working on a previous film.
 Still, Julie wasn’t sure of Sarah’s directing abilities until they got on the set, where Christie realized how confident first-time director Polley was.

-There were a couple distractions.
-One is the use of a Neil Young song that has a very personal, other context for me.
+There were a couple of distractions.
+One is the use of a Neil Young song that has a very personal, another context for me.
 (The movie also uses k.d. lang’s version of Young’s Helpless; the movie was shot in Canada.)